Rhonda Fleming, film star of ‘40s and ‘50s, dies at 97 | WTOP

 “Suddenly my green eyes were green.
 My red hair was flaming red.
 My skin was porcelain white,” Fleming remarked in a 1990 interview.
 “There was suddenly all this attention on how I looked rather than the roles I was playing.

-“I’d been painted into a corner by the studios, who never wanted more from me than my looking good and waltzing through a parade of films like ‘The Redhead and the Cowboy.’ ”
+“I’d been painted into a corner by the studios, who never wanted more from me than my looking good and waltzing through a parade of films like ‘The Redhead and the Cowboy,’” she said.

 Before Reagan entered politics, the actress co-starred with him in “Hong Kong,” “Tropic Zone,” “The Last Outpost” and “Tennessee’s Partner.”